thesrilanka/sri-lanka-provinces-districts-cities/README.md

 ### Note

-* This free database dose not guarantee for the complete list of cities in Sri Lanka.
+* This free database does not guarantee the complete list of cities in Sri Lanka.
 * Feel free to contribute to the project.
 * TODO - Translate names into සිංහල and தமிழ் for multilingual purposes.